 There are cases when it is necessary to exclude one or more databases from database backup list.
 If you administer a small number of databases you can do it simply by unchecking those databases which you don’t need to backup anymore.
 But what if you administer over 50 or even 100 databases?
 In this case excluding databases manually one by one is very inconvenient and time-consuming.
 Continue reading How to Prevent Databases From Being Backed Up

 Using SqlBak you can set email confirmation to get email notifications of successful or failed backup jobs.
 This is a very important part of your database backup strategy which will keep you informed in case if one of your backups failed.

 On the other hand, sometimes notifications can be very annoying especially if you get several consequent errors within a short period of time.
 That’s why SqlBak has an option to merge several emails into a single one.
 Continue reading to see how it actually works.
 Continue reading How to Group Several Notifications into One Email

 We would like to tell you about a brand new SqlBak feature that allows users to store backup files in a different place if the main destination fails.
 Continue reading How to Setup Failover Backup Storage

-Let’s assume that you have to administer over 100 databases stored on multiple computers.
+Let’s assume that you have to administer over 100 databases that are stored on multiple servers.
 How can you make sure that every backup job is done as scheduled?